-The conference will run from 6 – 8 April 2020 at The Australian National University, Canberra, Australia.
+The Global Conference will run from 6 – 8 April 2020 at The Australian National University, Canberra, Australia.

 Secure your place

-There will also be opportunities to join hands-on workshops and hear panel discussions about the twin challenges of poverty and inequality and ways to accelerate action.
+Panel discussions will explore the twin challenges of poverty and inequality and ways to accelerate action.

 Dr Sarah Bradshaw is a Professor in Gender and Sustainable Development and Head of the School of Law at Middlesex University, London.
 A feminist and a scholar-practitioner, her work focusses on gendered rights, poverty and poverty alleviation, and household decision making.
 While living in Nicaragua in the late 1990s, working with women’s groups and movements, the experience of Hurricane Mitch led to a new research focus on gendered disaster risk reduction and response.
 She has undertaken work with various development agencies including the UNDP and DFID and with major INGOs such as Oxfam.
 As a member of the UNSDSN’s thematic network on human rights she wrote the background report on gender for the UN’s High Level Panel charged with developing the first draft SDGs.
 Sarah combines research with practice, having lobbied around World Bank policies, advocated for the inclusion of gendered rights in UN processes, and engaged in inter-governmental negotiations around international policy frameworks.

-Papa Alioune B. Seck leads statistics and data at UN-Women since 2009.
-Papa led the development of UN Women’s Women Count global initiative, to improve the production and use of gender data and to help countries monitor the Sustainable Development Goals form a gender perspective and is currently leading its implementation since 2016.
-He also developed of the Evidence and Data for Gender Equality (EDGE) programme in 2012, in collaboration with the UN Statistics Division, resulting in innovative new standards and measures to measure asset ownership and entrepreneurship from a gender perspective.
+Papa Alioune B. Seck has led statistics and data at UN-Women since 2009.
+Papa led the development of UN Women’s Women Count global initiative, to improve the production and use of gender data and to help countries monitor the Sustainable Development Goals from a gender perspective and has led its implementation since 2016.
+He also developed the Evidence and Data for Gender Equality (EDGE) programme in 2012, in collaboration with the UN Statistics Division, resulting in innovative new standards and measures to measure asset ownership and entrepreneurship from a gender perspective.
 He has co-authored several editions of UN-Women’s Flagship Reports and contributed to various other research products.
-Prior to joining UN-Women, Papa worked was Statistics Specialist in UNDP’s Human Development Report (HDR) Office, co-authoring three global HDRs and was the co-editor of a book on Risk, shocks and Vulnerability and their impact on human development (Palgrave McMillan 2010).
+Prior to joining UN-Women, Papa was Statistics Specialist in UNDP’s Human Development Report (HDR) Office, co-authoring three global HDRs and co-edited a book on Risk, Shocks and Vulnerability and their impact on human development (Palgrave MacMillan 2010).

 David Hulme is Professor of Development Studies at the University of Manchester where he is Executive Director of the Global Development Institute, CEO of the FutureDAMS project and CEO of the Effective States and Inclusive Development Research Centre.
 He has worked on rural development, poverty and poverty reduction, microfinance, the role of NGOs in conflict/peace and development, environmental management, social protection and the political economy of global poverty for more than 30 years.
 His main focus has been on Bangladesh but he has worked extensively across South Asia, East Africa and the Pacific.